devpi/devpi/doc/devguide/hooks.rst

 There is one hook to enable authentication from external sources::

-    devpiserver_auth_user(userdict, username, password):
+    def devpiserver_auth_request(request, userdict, username, password):
-        """Needs to validate the username and password.
+        """return authentication validation results.

+        If the user is unknown, return None, so other plugins can be tried.

-        A dict must be returned with a key "status" with one of the following
+        Otherwise a dict must be returned with a key "status" with one of the following values:
-        values:

             "ok" - authentication succeeded
-            "unknown" - no matching user, other plugins are tried "reject" - invalid password, authentication stops
+            "reject" - invalid password, authentication stops

+        It is recommended to only use "reject" when explicitly configured to do so by the user, otherwise interaction of multiple plugins might have unexpected problems.

+        Plugins doing network requests should use ``trylast=True`` for the hook implementation, so other plugins can potentially shortcut the authentication before a network request is required.

         Optionally the plugin can return a list of group names the user is member of using the "groups" key of the result dict.